chaseruskin/orbit/docs/src/tutorials/dependencies.md

 gates                       0.1.0     install

 ```
 Awesome!
-Our next step is tell `orbit` that our current project, half-add, wants to use gates as a dependency.
+Our next step is tell Orbit that our current project, half-add, wants to use gates as a dependency.

 Add a new entry for gates to the dependencies table in our project's manifest, Orbit.toml.